Charlie-Hill/Financial-Models/readme.md

 ## Overview Files
-#### "Universe Spreadsheets" ['Overview - XXXX'] of a sector or companies trading in some similar ways with model data for comparing each against their competitors.
-Also includes screener data
+#### "Universe Spreadsheets" ['Overview - XXXX'] are spreadsheets that compile components of an industry, sector or group of stocks trading in some similar ways with model data for comparing each against their competitors.
+Some of these also include screener data
 - Overview - Fashion Retailers (Fashion Retail, Luxury Apparel & Footwear)
 - Overview - Gambling Companies
 - Overview - Software